w-do/TestQuestions/README.md

 >
 > Solve the same question but assume the linked list contains strings instead of integers.

+See LinkedList and LinkedList.Test for solution and tests

 My assumptions:
 - No information was provided re: user input, unlike questions 1 and 3, so the integer linked list is a list of the integers from 1 to 100 while the string linked list is a list of dates, one year apart, from 1901-01-01 to 2000-01-01.